opsani/servo-appdynamics/README.md

 [![license](https://img.shields.io/github/license/opsani/servo-appdynamics.svg)](https://github.com/opsani/servo-appdynamics/blob/master/LICENSE)

 Connector for Opsani [Servo](https://github.com/opsani/servox) that utilizes [AppDynamics](https://www.appdynamics.com/) agents to provide metrics for optimization.
-Specifically, [Business Transactions](https://www.appdynamics.com/product/how-it-works/business-transaction) (BTs) are used which map the end-to-end, cross-tier processing path used to fulfill a request for a service provided by the application.
-For example, in a fully-featured application such as [Bank of Anthos](https://github.com/opsani/bank-of-anthos), the "payment" business transaction provides metrics for the full path that BT travels through, including both frontend-service and user-service.
+Either a standard RED (requests-error-duration) measurement set can be used, or a more specific [Business Transactions](https://www.appdynamics.com/product/how-it-works/business-transaction) (BT) set, which are used which map the end-to-end, cross-tier processing path used to fulfill a request for a service provided by the application.
+For example, in a fully-featured application such as [Bank of Anthos](https://github.com/opsani/bank-of-anthos), the "/payment" BT provides metrics for the full path that BT travels through, including both frontend-service and user-service.

 ## Configuration